Long Tack Sam: Personal life and death

-After decades of performing and traveling extensively around the world, Long and his wife Leopoldi (known as Poldi), a native of Ybbs, Austria, retired to New York City.
+After decades of performing and travelling extensively around the world, Long and his wife Leopoldi (known as Poldi), a native of Ybbs, Austria, retired to New York City.
 Long was also a Freemason and achieved the notable step of 32nd degree within the fraternal order.
 He presumably maintained his associations with the order while residing in New York.
 Later, following a bad car accident, he and Poldi went to Linz, Austria, not far from her hometown.
 Long Tack Sam died there in 1961 at the age of 76.
 Poldi died in Vienna two years later.
+Long had two daughters and one son.

 Documentary film

-The greatest source of historical information available of Long Tack Sam's life comes from a Canadian documentary The Magical Life of Long Tack Sam.
+The greatest source of historical information available on Long Tack Sam's life comes from a Canadian documentary, The Magical Life of Long Tack Sam.
 Written, directed, researched and animated by Long's great-granddaughter Ann Marie Fleming, the story is an in-depth research of the magician's life.
-Through six years of research, and the assistance of several magic historians, Fleming uncovered many missing holes in the historical narrative of her great-grandfather's life.
+Through six years of research and the assistance of several magic historians, Fleming uncovered many missing holes in the historical narrative of her great-grandfather's life.

 Illustrated memoir

-In September 2007, The Magical Life of Long Tack Sam: an Illustrated Memoir by Ann Marie Fleming was published by Riverhead Books, a division of Penguin Publishing.
-The book expands on the information in the biographical film, and puts Long Tack Sam's life in a more historical context.
+In September 2007, The Magical Life of Long Tack Sam: An Illustrated Memoir by Ann Marie Fleming was published by Riverhead Books, a division of Penguin Publishing.
+The book expands on the information in the biographical film and puts Long Tack Sam's life in a more historical context.
 In 2008, the book won The Doug Wright Award for best book.
 The book features artwork by Julian Lawrence.